 2. Membership of the Centre

-2.1 Membership of the Centre shall be open to: (a) any research active member of the academic and related staff of the University with an ongoing research interest in structural biology, and (b) to other individuals, institutions or organisations at the invitation of the Executive Committee.
+2.1 Membership of the Centre shall be open to: (a) any research active member of the academic and related staff of the University with an ongoing research interest in structural molecular biology, and (b) other individuals, institutions or organisations at the invitation of the Executive Committee.

 2.2 The Executive Committee of the Centre will consider and, as appropriate, approve applications or nominations for membership of the Centre in accordance with 2.1 above.